-Most cases of students hurting other students will be dealt with under our College's Student Positive Behaviour Policy, but this child protection policy will apply to any allegations that raise safeguarding concerns.
+Most cases of students hurting other students will be dealt with under our College's Student Positive Behaviour Policy, but this Safeguarding Children and Vulnerable Adults Policy, will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - · Could put student in the College at risk - · Is violent - Involves students being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures, videos (including the sharing of nudes and semi-nudes) and content.
+- .
+Is serious, and potentially a criminal offence - .
+Could put student in the College at risk - .
+Is violent - .
+Involves students being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures, videos (including the sharing of nudes and semi-nudes) and content.